ST MARYS PRIMARY SCHOOL

 • Summarising - Stating the main events, actions, or ideas in the text.

-• Thinking aloud - Reading a few sentences or a paragraph and verbalising what has been understood. (teacher and Pupil think alouds)
+• Thinking aloud - Reading a few sentences or a paragraph and verbalising what has been understood. (teacher and pupil think aloud)

 • Noting the text structure - Highlighting the main linguistic features of a specific text-type.